 Jan.
 1, 2013.
 For purposes of determining your company’s effective date, consider only the number of employees working in North Carolina.
 Similarly, if your company employs 250 employees nationwide, but only 75 in North Carolina, your company must begin complying with North Carolina’s law on July 1, 2013.

-5. My company employs 20 permanent employees and 50 seasonal employees who work fewer than 90 days within a 12-month period.
+5. My company employs 20 permanent employees and 50 employees who work fewer than nine months within a calendar year.
 Must we comply with the E-Verify law?

 6. Once my company has to begin complying with the E-Verify law, must I verify the work authorization of all existing employees?